 Kenya is one of the few countries that benefit from equatorial and tropical climates making it a versatile agricultural productive haven.
 Kenya has been home to the world’s best coffee and tea for ages now.
 According to experts who taste coffee, no coffee matches the richness of Kenyan highland Arabica coffee.

 Still Kenyan produced tea is the most expensive tea sold in England.
-It is this sense of quality that keeps reminding buyers about Kenyan goodness since coffee is the second most traded commodity after Oil and gas.
+It is this sense of quality that keeps reminding buyers about Kenyan goodness since coffee is the second most traded commodity after oil and gas.

 Kenyans on Twitter

 Prior to the visit of President Barrack Obama to Kenya, a CNN reporter referred to Kenya as a hotbed of terror.
-This was a statement that was not welcomed by Kenyan on twitter.
+This was a statement that was not welcomed by Kenyan on Twitter.
 KOT went wild and demanded an apology from CNN for portraying a peaceful country as a war zone.

 This is one of the few times that Twitter was literally on fire and almost crashed.
-The following morning, CNN sent their president to Kenya to make an apology for their remarks.
+The following morning, CNN sent its president to Kenya to make an apology for their remarks.
 This incidence caught the attention of many people across the world as Kenyans fought to restore their tainted image.

 Read Also: Best Beaches in Kenya